Safety-certified tools Tools for Automotive Applications C-STAT Static analysis C-RUN Runtime analysis Debugging and trace probes

 Are you an engineering student with focus on programming?
 Take a look at our master's thesis proposals!

-As a compiler developer it sometimes happens that a modification of the code, the addition of new functionality or a bug fix, has unintended side effects and the compiler now generates incorrect code.
+For a compiler developer, it sometimes happens that a modification of the code, the addition of new functionality, or a bug fix, has unintended side effects that result in the compiler generating incorrect code.
 This will show up during testing, but for complex test programs it is often a tedious task of tracking down the problem.
 The “parallel” debugger is meant as a tool to simplify that process.

-The “parallel” debugger should start two debugging sessions in parallel, one with a binary compiled with a correct compiler and one with a binary compiled with the broken compiler, and issue same the commands to both debug sessions and stop when the state differs between the two debug sessions.
+The task is to develop a parallel debugger that should start two debug sessions in parallel, one with a binary compiled with an unchanged compiler and one with a binary compiled with the changed compiler.
+The same commands should be issued to both debug sessions and the debugger should stop when the state differs between the two debug sessions.